9QIX/EMBEDDED-PracticingCSS/README.md

 ## Usage 🚀

 You can simply clone this repository and open the HTML files in a web browser to view the containers.
 Each container's design and functionality are demonstrated through HTML and CSS.

-## Contributing 🤝

-Feel free to contribute to this project by improving existing containers or adding new ones.
-Create a pull request to suggest changes or enhancements.

-## License 📜

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.